 I am Vassiliki Plomaritou, a Greek mum of an amazing 28 years old girl and of a pug called Pumba.
 We live in Richmond, Surrey, a place that I was dreaming about for over 10 years.
 I wish the rest of my family was here with us, I miss them everyday and especially my little niece, Anna Maria.
 From an early age, I have hoped that I would spend my life helping others.
 My professional training began with a Bachelors Degree and I completed my Masters of Arts in Education at Open university, graduating with honors.
 I have worked with students, teachers and families for nearly two decades as a teacher and a counsellor.

 Throughout my professional journey, I was fortunate enough to be able to learn from the most recognized psychologists and counsellors in the field.
-I have trained extensively in cognitive-behavioral therapy (CBT), Dialectic Behavioral Therapy, and Family Systems Therapy.
+I have trained extensively in cognitive-behavioral therapy (CBT) and Family Systems Therapy.
 I provide effective counselling to students, teachers and families.
 I frequently use humor in therapy sessions.
 My expertise covers a range of educational problems such as dyslexia, reading, spelling, handwriting difficulties and self-esteem, ADD, and psychological problems such as depression, anxiety and fears, adolescent relationship issues, coping skills, depression, panic disorder, relationships, social anxiety, stress management.
 My approach is warm, personable, and nonjudgmental.
 I always take into account each unique individual’s social, emotional, psychological and situational needs.